EmilHvitfeldt/smltar/docs/02_tokenization.md

 ## Where does tokenization break down?

-Tokenization will generally be one of the first steps when building a model or any kind of text analysis, so it is important to consider carefully what happens in this step of data preprocessing.
-As with most software, there is a trade-off between speed and customizability, as demonstrated in Section \@ref(tokenization-benchmark).
+Tokenization will generally be one of the first steps when building a model or any kind of text analysis, so it is important to consider carefully what happens in this step of data preprocessing.\index{preprocessing} As with most software, there is a trade-off between speed and customizability, as demonstrated in Section \@ref(tokenization-benchmark).
 The fastest tokenization methods give us less control over how it is done.

 While the defaults work well in many cases, we encounter situations where we want to impose stricter rules to get better or different tokenized results.
 Consider the following sentence.